Content Credit to Bruce Bairnsfather with permission (written and photo content/ use) - denoted as "BB" where used.

 Photo and text - BB

 Our example is a 1940 dated Mklll manufactured by T.G.
 Co Ltd of London.
-The company name . disappeared as soon as WW2 finished.
+This company name disappeared as soon as WW2 finished.
 It is thought that this name was probably used to keep secret the manufacturer's real identity.

 The letter 'B' in the serial number most likely indicates that this compass was in reality produced by F. BARKER, a well known compass manufacturer.
 It is carried in its P37 padded webbing case manufactured by Finnigans Ltd in 1941.